Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

 “The work of those contractors is like monkeys fucking a football.”

-All hat, no cattle: all talk with no action.
+All hat, no cattle: All talk with no action.

-“That engineer is all hat, no cattle.”
+“The engineer is all hat, no cattle.”

-“We’ll be working banker’s hours this week.”
+“Looks like we’re on banker’s hours this week.”

-“I’m buried in work today.”
+“I’m absolutely buried in work today.”

 “I’m busier than a rooster in a hen house today.”

-“Our product is buzzword compliant.”
+“Our product is definitely buzzword material.”

-Cattywampus: not lined up or arranged correctly.
+Cattywampus: Misaligned or not arranged correctly.

-“Undeniably, the vertical beams are all cattywampus.”
+“Man, those vertical beams are all cattywampus.”

-Coupler: something that connects two parts together.
+Coupler: Hardware that connects two parts together.

-Dross: something that’s regarded as worthless.
+Dross: Something regarded as worthless.

 “There’s a lot of dross in these documents.”

-“Please make sure to add an extra dry contact for the compressor.”
+“Make sure to add an extra dry contact for the compressor.”

 “Eighty-six the design.
-We’re losing too much money.”
+We’re hemorrhaging money.”

-“Get me some engineer’s ink for these design drawings.”
+“Hand me some engineer’s ink for these design drawings.”

-Fat finger error: a human error caused by pressing the wrong key on a calculator or keyboard.
+Fat finger error: A human error caused by pressing the wrong key on a calculator or keyboard.

-“Please have the contractor field verify no conduits exist underground before excavation begins.”
+“Have the contractor field verify no conduits exist underground before excavation begins.”